ebullient/campaign-notes/gm-story/plot-elements.md

 - [ ] Set up a base: caves of the [Thunder Cliffs](/compendium/Thunder%20Cliffs.md)
 - [ ] Use magic to install dangerous reefs in the area
-- [ ] Moesko takes over the Tower of Storms, luring boats to their doom
+- [x] Moesko takes over the Tower of Storms, luring boats to their doom
-- [ ] Establish temples to Talos along the High Road to control flow of traffic and goods (whim of Storm Lord)
+- [ ] Establish temples to Talos along the High Road to control flow of traffic and goods (whim of Storm Lord)  -- up next

 **Disrupt supplies heading to the city from the forest**